amal-babu-git/uptime-monitor/readme.md

 This project provides a simple uptime monitoring service that checks the availability of websites and sends notifications through Discord webhooks when a site goes down or recovers.
 The system allows adding/removing websites to monitor, configuring a check interval, and tracks uptime/downtime history.
 A Discord notification is sent whenever a site's status changes.

 ### Live Server
-> **Warning**: The live server may go down occasionally for experimental purposes and some APIs may not be fully implemented.
-For a reliable service, please consider self-hosting using the instructions below.
+> **Warning**: This demo server may go down without notice.
+For a reliable service, please self-host using the instructions below.

 * admin: https://uptime.amalbabu.live/admin/
 * API: https://uptime.amalbabu.live/monitor/